OpenMarket – January 18, 2020

 A dilemma for businesses

-At the moment, P2P US long code messages can be delivered at a speed of approximately one a second – totally unsuitable for big campaigns.
+At the moment, P2P US long code messages can be delivered at a speed of approximately one a second – which is inadequate for big campaigns.
 The carriers’ 10DLC solutions will eventually provide greater throughput.
-But it’s unlikely they will be anywhere near the 1,000-a-second-or-more speeds that short codes deliver.
+You can expect speeds of around 30 TPS (transactions per second).
+For information on how to secure the TPS your business needs, check out our Get ready for 10DLC post.

 What this means for the wider industry